 - custody and administration of crypto-assets on behalf of third parties, as provided by virtual wallets that directly control crypto-assets or access to private cryptographic keys;

 - operation of trading platforms for exchange of crypto-assets against fiat currencies or other crypto-assets as well as all related brokerage activities, such as executing and transmitting orders on behalf of third parties and placing (marketing) crypto-assets to specified purchasers;

-- and finally, provision of advice on crypto-assets;
+- and finally, provision of advice and portfolio management on crypto-assets;

 Of course, while these examples and definitions may serve as general guiding points, whether a token or service falls into the scope of MiCA must be examined on a case-by-case basis by reference to the specific characteristic of each asset class and business.